kiouku/interview-sheet/SoftwareArchitecture.md

 ## REST

 ### Definition
 REST is a software design pattern typically used for web applications.
-In layman's terms this means that it is a commonly used idea used in many different projects.
 It stands for REpresentational State Transfer.
 The basic idea of REST is treating objects on the server-side (as in rows in a database table) as resources than can be created or destroyed.

 The most basic way of thinking about REST is as a way of formatting the URLs of your web applications.
 For example, if your resource was called "posts", then: